curiosum-dev/contexted/README.md

 - `Blog`

 Our goal, as the project grows, is to:
 1. Divide each context into smaller parts so that it is easier to maintain.
 In this case, we'll refer to each of these parts as Subcontext.
-It's not a new term added to the Phoenix framework but rather something we came up with, so point out that it's a subset of Context.
+It's not a new term added to the Phoenix framework but rather something we came up with, to point out that it's a subset of Context.
 For this to work, we'll use delegates.
 2. Keep each context as a separate part and do not produce any cross-references.
-For this to work, we'll catch errors on compile time whenever such a cross-reference happens.
+For this to work, we'll raise errors on compile time whenever such a cross-reference happens.

 ### Dividing each context into smaller parts

-To divide big Context into smaller Subcontexts, we simply use defdelegates.
+To divide big Context into smaller Subcontexts, we simply use `defdelegate`.
 Let's assume that the `Account` context has `User`, `UserToken` and `Admin` resources.
 Here is how we can deal with it, thanks to `Context.Delegator`:
 ```elixir
 # Users subcontext